S-I-M-O-N/Lineage-OTA/Readme.md

 # Information

-This repository provides LineageOS OTA releases for the V30, V40 and V50
+This repository provides LineageOS OTA releases for the Armor X5 aka Bretzel
 # Requirements

 You need to install `hub` ([Instructions](https://stackoverflow.com/questions/21214562/how-to-release-versions-on-github-through-the-command-line/52353299#52353299))